 In this paper we survey the opportunities offered by the detection of forward muons at the 10~TeV muon collider, with the purpose of providing a physics case and a set of benchmarks that define performance targets for the design of the required dedicated detector.

 At a muon collider, the detector needs to be screened from the radiation that originates from the decay of the muons in the collider ring.
 This requires the installation of conical absorbers in the interaction region.
 In the current design, this limits the angular acceptance of the general-purpose (main) detector to 10~degrees from the beam line, i.e.~to a pseudo-rapidity $|\eta|<2.44$.
-Future design work might improve the acceptance, bringing it closer to that of future colliders $e^+e^-$~\cite{Fuster:2009em,Aplin:2013oca}, with $|\eta|<4$ being the aspirational IMCC target~\cite{InternationalMuonCollider:2024jyv}.
-However, the main detector will surely not have access to the angular region below few degrees (i.e., $|\eta|\sim 4\,$-$\,5$) that can instead be covered at proton colliders such as the LHC by the forward calorimeters.
+Future design work might improve the acceptance, bringing it closer to that of future $e^+e^-$ colliders~\cite{Fuster:2009em,Aplin:2013oca}, with $|\eta|<4$ being the aspirational IMCC target~\cite{InternationalMuonCollider:2024jyv}.
+However, the main detector will surely not have access to the angular region below few degrees (i.e., $|\eta|\sim 4\,$-$\,5$), which can instead be covered at proton colliders such as the LHC by the forward calorimeters.

 Unlike electrons and protons, high-energy muons are penetrating particles.
-If emitted with a small angle, they cross the absorbers and other elements of the collider and they could be detected by a dedicated system installed outside, or possibly partially inside, the conical absorbers.
+If emitted with a small angle, they cross the absorbers and other elements of the collider and could be detected by a dedicated system installed outside, or possibly partially inside, the conical absorbers.
 The theoretical possibility of extending the angular coverage---though only for muons---to a pseudo-rapidity $|\eta|\sim6$ or more has been known for a long time.
 The forward muon detector is included in the muon collider \texttt{DELPHES} card~\cite{delphes_card_mucol}, even if a quantitative assessment of its expected performance is not yet available.
-By contrast, a significant literature exists~\cite{Ruhdorfer:2019utl,Ruhdorfer:2023uea,Li:2024joa,Forslund:2022xjq,Forslund:2023reu,Bandyopadhyay:2024plc,Barducci:2024kig,Frigerio:2024pvc,Bandyopadhyay:2024gyg} on the benefits of detecting the forward muons for Higgs physics and for the search of new particles Beyond the SM (BSM).
+By contrast, significant literature exists~\cite{Ruhdorfer:2019utl,Ruhdorfer:2023uea,Li:2024joa,Forslund:2022xjq,Forslund:2023reu,Bandyopadhyay:2024plc,Barducci:2024kig,Frigerio:2024pvc,Bandyopadhyay:2024gyg} on the benefits of detecting forward muons for Higgs physics and searches for particles Beyond the Standard Model (BSM).